• Free Tours

 The norm is a deep red colour, a wine that has been blended with spices and served from the barrel on tap.

-Trusty vermouth establishments will blend their own and can get cult followers and once you try it.
+Trusty vermouth establishments will blend their own and can get cult followers once you try it.
 You will see why!

 MY LOCAL TIP: For a very traditional experience, I recommend trying Bodega Cal Pep, in Gràcia.
 Of course, they make their own blend.
 Order a small salty tapa (anchovies or olives) to help wash it down.